Nikolay Ivanovich Ashinov: Activities in Africa

 Ashinov launched his mission in the spring of 1888 with a small group of companions.
 The group left on the "Kostroma", a steamship of the Dobroflot, towards Africa.
 They landed on 6 April 1888 on the shores of the Gulf of Tadjoura.
 There, Nikolay managed to establish friendly relations with the local tribal leader.
 Without warning, he left in June to Kyiv, where the 900th anniversary of the baptism of Russia was celebrated, leaving the local project in midair.
 He was accompanied by two Abyssinian monks, whom he presented to Konstantin Pobedonostsev in St. Petersburg as envoys of the Negus himself.

 Pobedonostsev was impressed and started to prepare a spiritual mission to Abyssinia.
-Furthermore, he mentioned Ashinov efforts to the Tsar Alexander III in a letter on 9 October 1888; the latter supported the endeavour (I’ll see what can be done about this).
+Furthermore, he mentioned Ashinov's efforts to the Tsar Alexander III in a letter on 9 October 1888; the latter supported the endeavour (I’ll see what can be done about this).
 As a matter of fact, it was decided to send together with Ashinov a spiritual mission led by Archimandrite Paisius.
 The planned expedition was also supposed to carry a small batch of weapons for the Abyssinian people and some equipment to establish a sea shore coal-storage station, dedicated to re-supply Russian ships.
 A calling for volunteers as well as a collection of donations began and Ashinov was handed out a stack of weapons from the arsenals of the Odessa Military District.
 However, on 7 November 1888, the Tsar was informed by Aleksandr Nelidov, his ambassador in Constantinople, that Ashinov's first mission in Africa had been in reality abandoned by him without any achievement.
 These news interrupted immediately government support for the man, while weapons and equipment were taken back.